Solar System Class 8 Notes Pdf

 - the Great Red Spot is a gigantic storm and it is about twice the size of Earth

-- Jupiter doesn’t support life but some of its moons might support as they have oceans beneath their crust.
+- Jupiter doesn’t support life but some of its moons might support it as they have oceans beneath their crust.

 - NASA’s Juno orbiter – is currently exploring this gas giant.

-- No. Of Moons- 53+26=79
+- No. of Moons- 53+26 = 79

 Saturn